Asynchronous Policy Gradient Aggregation for Efficient Distributed Reinforcement Learning: Introduction

 In order to compare parallel methods, \citet{mishchenko2022asynchronous} proposed the \emph{$h_i$-fixed computation model} in the context of stochastic optimization (see Assumption~\ref{ass:time} in the context of RL), assuming that it takes at most $h_i$ seconds to calculate one stochastic gradient on agent $i.$ \citet{mishchenko2022asynchronous,koloskova2022sharper} provided new analyses and proofs of \algname{Asynchronous SGD}, showing that their versions of \algname{Asynchronous SGD} have the time complexity $\cO((\nicefrac{1}{n} \sum_{i=1}^n \nicefrac{1}{h_i})^{-1}(\nicefrac{1}{\varepsilon} + \nicefrac{1}{n \varepsilon^2})),$ where the Big-$\cO$ notation is up to an error tolerance $\varepsilon$ and ${h_i}.$ Surprisingly, this complexity can be improved\footnote{Notice that $\min\limits_{m \in [n]} g(m) \leq g(n)$ for any $g \,:\, \N \to \R$.} to $\Theta(\min_{m \in [n]} [(\nicefrac{1}{m} \sum_{i=1}^{m} \nicefrac{1}{h_i})^{-1} (\nicefrac{1}{\varepsilon} + \nicefrac{1}{m \varepsilon^2})]),$ achieved by the \algname{Rennala SGD} method from \citep{tyurin2023optimal}.
 For the heterogeneous setting, they also developed the \algname{Malenia SGD} method with the time complexity $\Theta(\nicefrac{\max_{i \in [n]} h_i}{\varepsilon} + (\nicefrac{1}{n} \sum_{i=1}^{n} \nicefrac{1}{h_i})\nicefrac{1}{n \varepsilon^2}).$ Moreover, \citet{tyurin2023optimal} proved that these complexities are optimal under smoothness and the bounded stochastic gradient assumption.

 In the distributed RL domain, numerous works have been proposed.
-For instance, \citet{jin2022federated} studied federated policy gradient in the heterogeneous setting, while \citet{lu2021decentralized,chen2021communication} investigated decentralized policy optimization with a focus on communication efficiency.
+For instance, \citet{fan2021fault, ganesh2024global} analyzed federated reinforcement learning with fault-tolerance approaches in settings with adversarial attacks, \citet{jin2022federated, ganesh2024global, labbi2025global} studied federated policy gradient in synchronous homogeneous and heterogeneous settings, while \citet{lu2021decentralized, chen2021communication} investigated decentralized policy optimization with a focus on communication efficiency.

 \textbf{The current state-of-the-art method in asynchronous and parallel RL.} The most relevant and central work for our study is the recent result of \citet{lan2024asynchronous}, which considers an asynchronous PG method called \algname{AFedPG} and provides the current state-of-the-art time complexity under our assumptions.
 Their method builds on the idea of applying the \algname{NIGT} method \citep{cutkosky2020momentum,fatkhullin2023stochastic} to the asynchronous RL domain, aided by recent insights from \citet{koloskova2022sharper,mishchenko2022asynchronous}.
 It is worth noting that this combination is not straightforward and requires several technical steps to adapt the previous analysis to RL problems.